Privacy Notice - Alumni & Donors

 What Sort of Data Do We Collect?

-Under the GDPR we are only permitted to collect the minimum amount of information needed to carry out a specific purpose.
+Under the UK GDPR we are only permitted to collect the minimum amount of information needed to carry out a specific purpose.
 We may collect the following type of personal data about you:

 1: Information that helps identify you: